 The Camber Angle

-Eccentric cam: Eccentric cams are used on short arm long arm and some MacPherson strut suspension systems.
-On MacPherson strut systems, a slotted hole is located on the strut arms bolt hole adjusting and attaching it to the steering knuckle.
+Eccentric cam: Eccentric cams adjust the camber on short arm long arm and some MacPherson strut suspension systems.
+On MacPherson strut systems, a slotted hole is located on the strut arms bolt hole, adjusting and attaching it to the steering knuckle.
 Usually, the cam is slotted onto an eccentric bolt.
-As a bolt is turned, the strut arm is moved inward or outward for camber adjustments.
-These cams are sometimes found on the rear suspension of vehicles.
-Some vehicles have eccentric cams located on the upper control arm, and others are located lower.
+Turning the bolt causes the strut arm to move inward and outward for camber adjustments.

 Shims: Add and remove shims to the upper or lower control arm mounting bolts to adjust the camber on short-arm long-arm suspension systems.
 After adjusting the camber and the caster, set the toe angle.
 Some vehicles use a slotted upper strut mount.
 An aftermarket slotted strut tower is often available for vehicles with non-adjustable camber.